ahellers/GravTools/README.md

     * Code changes only in feature branches!
     * Naming convention: feature_<description of change/feature>, e.g. feature_new_tide_model
 * Use gitignore files to prevent any data files (except example files), IDE control files, compiled python code, etc. from being stored in the GIT repository
+  * Generally rule: Ignore everything in a directory and define explicit exceptions!

 ## Packaging and distribution
 * With setuptools